21 CBD FACTS & MYTHS

 10. A CBD Isolate Product Has Only CBD

 True.
-A CBD isolate product contains only CBD and no THC (no delta-9 THC, no delta-8 THC, no delta-10 THC).
-It does not contain any other cannabinoids, terpenes, or flavonoids naturally occurring in the hemp plant.
-A CBD isolate, also known as a Hemp Extract Isolate, is manufactured to contain a high amount of only CBD and is ideal for those who do not want their CBD product to have any THC whatsoever.
+A CBD isolate product contains only CBD and no THC (no delta-9 THC, no delta-8 THC, no delta-10 THC) or any other cannabinoids.
+CBD isolate products are ideal for people who want to avoid THC altogether.

 11. CBD Has Side Effects